-It is the responsibility and obligation of each employee to report any suspected or actual violations of this Policy or applicable energy laws to their manager, Internal Audit, their Local Legal Counsel, Elisa Group Legal or Elisa Corporate Responsibility function.
+It is the responsibility and obligation of each employee to report any suspected or actual violations of this Policy or applicable environmental laws to their manager, Internal Audit, their Local Legal Counsel, Elisa Group Legal or Elisa Corporate Responsibility function.
 Actual or suspected violations can also be reported anonymously via Elisa's Whistleblowing channel, available at Elisa's website.
-All reports to Elisa's whistleblowing channel will be managed in accordance with Elisa's whistleblowing principles.
+All whistleblowing channel reports will be managed in accordance with Elisa's whistleblowing principles.

 Suppliers and their subcontractors are also encouraged to report any suspected or actual violations.

 Persons who, acting in good faith, report potential violations or who provide information or otherwise assist in any inquiry or investigation of potential violations, will be protected against any retaliation.